 In Jewish Studies, we examine the religion, culture, and history of the Jewish people.
-Through this minor, students will gain an in-depth understanding of the experience and vital contributions of the Jewish people as an integral part of Western civilization and world history, and of Judaism as the matrix of the West’s religious foundations and thought.
+You'll gain an in-depth understanding of the experience and vital contributions of the Jewish people as an integral part of Western civilization and world history, and of Judaism as the matrix of the West’s religious foundations and thought.

-In the second year, students might consider taking an introductory history course on European or Middle Eastern history and/or a Religious Studies course on the Hebrew Bible or the history of the Jewish community in Meadville.
+In the second year, consider taking an introductory history course on European or Middle Eastern history.
+You can also study a Religious Studies course on the Hebrew Bible or the history of the Jewish community in Meadville.

-In the third year in the program, students might consider a mid-level political science course on war and peace in the Middle East and/or a women's, gender, and sexuality course on social movements.
+In the third year, students often take a mid-level political science course on war and peace in the Middle East or a women's, gender, and sexuality course on social movements.

-In the fourth year, students take an upper-level course in religious studies on Jewish ethics or Judaism, Justice, and Food.
+In the fourth year, you could take an upper-level course in religious studies on Jewish ethics or Judaism, Justice, and Food.